nixn/pdns-etcd3/doc/ETCD-structure.md

   The leading backquote is not included in the resulting value (string).
 The string remains subject to parsing.

 * A forced plain string, which is not subject to parse, if it begins with `` !` ``.<br>
-  That string is absolutely not touched, just passed as-is.
+  The marker prefix is stripped off that string, after that the rest passed as-is without any changes as the record content.
   Should never be needed, but who knows all cases...

 * A [JSON5][] object ("JSON for Humans"), if it begins with `{`.<br>
   Objects are the heart of the data.
 They store values for the content fields, have multiple syntax possibilities,